Banamali-debug/Delta-Demo/README.md

 # Delta-Demo
-This is a demo for Git &amp; GitHub
+This is a demo for Git &amp; GitHub.
+Use for learning purpose.